 We spent this afternoon talking to the marketing person… for an assisted living facility.

 We chose this one to check out for several reasons:

-It is owned by a company that has many locations, and a good reputation – in fact, my mother spent a year in one of their independent apartment communities, and was sorry to have to leave it when she had to transition to assisted living.
-It is close.
+A company that has many locations owns it.
+And has a good reputation.
+In fact, my mother spent a year in one of their independent apartment communities.
+She was sorry to have to leave it when she had to transition to assisted living.

-It has a dementia/memory care facility in a separate building behind the assisted living building.
+It has a dementia/memory care facility in a separate building.
+Located behind the assisted living building.
 That would be very handy and convenient if/when the day comes that FIL will need that level of care.